 OK, so the worst has happened and you have shot somebody in order to stop a potentially lethal unlawful attack on either yourself or a third party.
 Now what?
 It goes without saying that the immediate aftermath of such an event will be chaotic: you will be experiencing a number of physiological and psychological effects that will severely encumber your ability to focus, think, and perform even the most basic of tasks.
 You may even be injured and in pain.

-Once the danger is past, you do however have to perform a series of tasks of vital importance, preferably in the following order:
+Once the danger has passed, you have to perform a series of tasks of vital importance, preferably in the following order:

 - Immediately and without delay call for an ambulance or medical assistance: both for yourself, the shot perpetrator, and whomever else may be injured.
 It helps to have several emergency service telephone numbers saved on your cellular telephone, because you may have to call more than one in order to be successful.